reslp/reproducibility-workshop/day-1/data-organization-and-git.rst

 In this exercise we will have a look into how you can put structure into your research projects files and folder on your computer and how you can keep track of changes to them.

+We will:

+- Setup a directory structure
+- Initialize a git repository
+- Use git to track files in the repository
+- Work with Markdown documents

 First let us create a new project with a basic directory structure that can help us to organize our data better:

 .. code-block:: bash